Setono/sylius-plausible-plugin/README.md

 If you have created your website in the Plausible dashboard, the plugin will just work out of the box.
 Enjoy 🎉

+## Alter event data

+If you want to alter the data sent to Plausible, you can listen to the [AlterEvent](src/Event/AlterEvent.php) You can see an example of this in the [PopulateOrderRelatedPropertiesSubscriber](src/EventSubscriber/PopulateOrderRelatedPropertiesSubscriber.php).

 ## Configuration

 ### Add functionality